tschinz/zawiki/source/about/howtodocument.rst

 New Documentation Section
 =========================

-If you want to add a new section, you need to specify in the :download:`main index.rst </index.rst>`, the ``section/index.rst`` file of the new section.
+If you want to add a new section, you need to specify in the :download:`main index_html.rst </index_html.rst>`, the ``section/index_html.rst`` file of the new section.

 .. code-block:: ReST

    .. toctree::
       :hidden:
       :glob:
-      :maxdepth: 7
+      :maxdepth: 4
       :titlesonly:
       :caption: Content

-      linux/index
-      mac/index
-      windows/index
+      os/index
       tools/index
       coding/index
       writing/index
       multimedia/index
       security/index
       about/index

 The section name should be the same as the folder name, but for Sphinx this is not required.
 Sphinx will take the name of the section from the title of the ``section/index.rst`` file.